Code-Institute-Submissions/SRay-2020--MP4-Photo_Print_Store_NovResub/README.md

 #### SITE OWNER GOALS:
 The main goal of this project is to create a photograph printing e-commerce store which also offers users to oppourtunuity to purchase photoframes and other artist's work.
 The site will also contain a blog component to give users more ways to engage with the products and content of the site.

-Target Audience: Photograpghers, Artists, General public
+Target Audience: Photograpghers, Artists, General Public

 ### **User stories**